flornkm/florians-site/README.md

 - [x] 📁 Custom folder-based imports
 - [x] 🟢 Good Lighthouse score
 - [x] ▲ Custom Vercel API endpoint

-### General

-This is the third big iteration of my personal website.
-I made my first one in 2019 and am hosting the files on GitHub since the beginning of 2022.

-I'm a `design engineer`.
-That means, I'm both a creative and a logical thinker trying to combine both skills in one job.

 ### Copying this project